samier/property_datatable_test/README.md

       DB_USERNAME=<DB_USER>
       DB_PASSWORD=<DB_PASSWORD>

-     If you are using the virtual host then use the virtual host in **APP_URL** else give the path to public folder in **APP_URL** For eg. http://localhost/property/public/
+     If you are using the virtual host then give the path upto /public folder in virtual host and use the same virtual host in **APP_URL**.

 - After setting the database connections, Run below command to create the tables.